 Sustainability, value and minimalist design are at the core of the Margrets company and its products.
 This is where the two young entrepreneurs Tessa and Ferdinand start with materials from nature: Their dishcloths, scouring pads and cleaning sponges have a chic and timeless design, plus they are washable, reusable and good for the environment.
 Sustainability is no longer just a trend, but a part of all our everyday lives.
 The label Moya Birch Bark is also moved by the responsibility we have towards our planet.
 The designer Anastasiya Koshcheeva, who comes from Siberia, and her team manufacture products from natural birch bark, which bring modern design into harmony with a time-honored Siberian craft tradition.
 The natural beauty of the design products comes into full force through a clear language of form, high-contrast details and playful color schemes in lamps, seating furniture or storage boxes.

 This year, for the first time, the Nodlichter in Hall A4 will be supplemented by an area with selected fashion and textile labels curated by the Nordic company Modekapitän Judith and provided with a supporting program.
 Over 20 labels from the womenswear, children's and home textiles sectors will show their latest collections at Nordstil.
 Among them are the founders of labels such as Dein Leinen from Xanten, Limone & Grapefruit from Krailing, Mamellie from Pforzheim and SeaYa from Hamburg.
 In the past four years, Modekapitän Judith has helped over 140 female entrepreneurs to further establish and expand their brands.

 The next Summer Nordstil will be held July from 23 to 25, 2022, and the next Winter Nordstil will be held January from 14 to 16, 2023.

 Information for journalists:

-Further details about Nordstil can be found at
+Further details and photographic material of Nordstil can be found at